mendix/azure-kubernetes-cicd-reference-impl/README.md

-# Mendix CI/CD Reference Implementation
+# Mendix Azure Kubernetes CI/CD Reference Implementation

-The Mendix CI/CD Reference Implementation is a reference implementation for running a cluster of Mendix runtime instances by setting up a Kubernetes cluster on Azure.
-The Kubernetes cluster will use Docker containers built using the Mendix Docker buildpack.
+The Mendix Azure Kubernetes CI/CD Reference Implementation is a reference implementation for running a cluster of Mendix runtime instances by setting up a Kubernetes cluster on Azure.
+The Kubernetes cluster will use Docker containers built using the [Mendix Docker buildpack](https://github.com/mendix/docker-mendix-buildpack).
 The build and deployment of containers on the cluster is orchestrated using Jenkins.

 # Components